DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 {{< /programming-lang >}}

 {{< programming-lang lang="php" >}}
-Starting in dd-trace-php v0.84.0, you can use the the PHP tracer's API to track user events.
+Starting in dd-trace-php v0.84.0, you can use the PHP tracer's API to track user events.

 The following examples show how to track login events or custom events (using signup as an example).